 5. Labs (This last part gives the experimental features).

 2. Google Analytics:

-Once the code is in place, you can able to monitor your website traffic through Google interface.
+Once the code is in place, you can monitor your website traffic through Google interface.
 Basically, the interface is divided into 5 broad sections.

-1. Audience (This section will show the information about the people visiting your website).
+1. Audience (This section will show information about the people visiting your website).

-2. Advertising (It reveals the information about the advertising campaigns of your website).
+2. Advertising (It reveals the information about advertising campaigns of your website).

-3. Traffic sources (This section will gives the information about the traffic of your website).
+3. Traffic sources (This section will give information about the traffic of your website).

 4. Content (This part reveals the information about the most popular pages of your website).

-5. Conversions (It will give the information about the sales conversions and goal completions of your company).
+5. Conversions (It will give information about sales conversions and goal completions of your company).

-This tool offers the instant review of your website.
-Without the premium account, you are allowed to generate one free report per week.
+This tool offers instant review of your website.
+Without a premium account, you are allowed to generate one free report per week.
 Also, it offers a free unlimited trial for 7-days.
-Once you are satisfied with the trial you can purchase this tool by spending $49/month.
+Once you are satisfied with the trial, you can purchase this tool by spending $49/month.